2013 Gloucestershire County Council election: Tewkesbury

-By-elections between 2013 and 2017
+Changes 2013–2017

+In July 2016, UKIP group leader Alan Preest defected to the Conservatives, claiming that the party lacked a purpose following the EU Referendum.
+He was followed shortly thereafter by UKIP councillor Colin Guyton, who left UKIP to serve as an independent.
+He later resigned from the County Council entirely, but a by-election was not held in his division due to the short length of time between then and the 2017 local elections.

 Mitcheldean

 A by-election was held for the Mitcheldean Division on 23 October 2014 following the death of Independent councillor Norman Stephens.

 Churchdown

 A by-election was held on Thursday 5 May 2016 for the Churchdown Division due to the death of County Councillor Bill Whelan.